Shivanshu10/Shivanshu10/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=Shivanshu10.Shivanshu10)

 ### Hi 🙋‍♂️,
 **Hope you are doing Great :thumbsup:, I'm Shivanshu Mishra, a programming enthuasist from India 🇮🇳.
 I love to explore and learn about new technology and get an insight on how they work ⚙️, I am always learning and making projects as I learn.
-I am obssed with the idea of improving myself and want a platform to grow and excel.**
+I am obsessed with the idea of improving myself and want a platform to grow and excel.**

 **- 🔭 SpaceX FanBoi;**<br>
 **- 🛸 Into Hight Energy Physics;**<br>